drorhunvural/DeepLigType/README.md

 **_Requirements & Installation_**

+Please note that certain libraries, such as libmolgrid, are not compatible with Windows.
 To run the program, you'll need an operating system with a Linux kernel.
-Please note that certain libraries, such as libmolgrid, are not compatible with Windows.
-It should be executed on a GPU-equipped machine.
+Additionally, It should be executed on a GPU-equipped machine.

 The below libraries and their versions ensure the program functions without issues